abyteintime/abit/docs/yarnbox/opcodes.md

 Bit | Name | Description
 :-: | --- | ---
+0 | unknown | -
-2 | Value Omitted | Unset for each parameter in a function; may be set by arguments that do not provide a value through the `EmptyParmValue` instruction.
+1 | Value Omitted | Unset for each parameter in a function; may be set by arguments that do not provide a value through the `EmptyParmValue` instruction.
+2 | unknown | This is set by `StructMember` and only ever used by `HatLogRedirector`.
+I'm guessing it may be Hat in Time-specific.

 # Primitive casts